laciKE/attacks-demo/minecraft-log4shell/README.md

 For stopping the server, just type `stop`.
 For another commands and help, type `help`.

-If you wish to connect your Minecraft client to the vulnerable Minecraft server and send the above messages by the player to the chat, you can expose the Minecraft server to the localhost:
+If you wish to connect your Minecraft client to the vulnerable Minecraft server and send the above messages by the player to the chat, you can expose the Minecraft server to the host:

 ```
 podman run --rm -it -p 25565:25565 attacks-demo:minecraft-log4shell